Feranko/sloth-machinne-in-some_language/README.md

 Always in linux best system:
 oh yes if you won't to try to run the c file install the gcc , with the current comand sudo apt install gcc , ok after you install it run the current comand (gcc file.c -o file) , for run you write ./file because now is a exeguible file

+To build the cpp file you can do that in alread in the real two system Linux and windows , you need to install the MinGW package https://sourceforge-net.translate.goog/projects/mingw/?_x_tr_sl=en&_x_tr_tl=it&_x_tr_hl=it&_x_tr_pto=sc <= you can download here , put ready to all voices you see ,this for windows and for linux you need to use comand (sudo apt update && sudo apt install g++) I think in Arch is that ( sudo pacman -Syu && sudo pacman -Sy g++) <= first to update repository and second to instal the libraries ; to build file you use g++ "name file.cpp" -o "new name file".